 The JWT specification allows an alg value of "none" — meaning the token is unsigned.
 Early JWT libraries would accept a token claiming alg: none and skip signature verification entirely.
 An attacker could take a valid token, change the payload (escalating their role from "user" to "admin"), set alg to "none", remove the signature, and submit the modified token.
 The vulnerable server would accept it as legitimate.

-Always use a JWT library that explicitly rejects alg: none.
-Never accept the algorithm specified in the token header — pin the expected algorithm on the server and reject anything that doesn't match.
+Use a JWT library that explicitly rejects alg: none — most modern libraries do this by default, but check.
+Never accept the algorithm from the token header; pin the expected algorithm on the server and reject anything that doesn't match.

 Weak HMAC Secrets

 HS256 requires a strong, random secret key.
 A short or guessable secret ("secret", "password", the app name, the domain) can be brute-forced offline: an attacker who captures a JWT can attempt billions of HMAC-SHA256 computations per second using a GPU until they find the key.
-JWT secrets must be at least 256 bits (32 bytes) of cryptographically random data, generated with a CSPRNG.
+JWT secrets need at least 256 bits (32 bytes) of random data from a CSPRNG, not from Math.random().

 Token Storage and Expiration Strategy